PHYS3888/Tutorial_Criticality/README.md

 [N,binEdges] = histcounts(E,binEdges);
 ```

-Plot the distribution determined by the counts, `N`, on a log-log plot, giving thought to the following considerations:
+Plot the distribution determined by the counts, `N`, on a log-log plot (making sure each bin is clearly marked, e.g., plot each data point with a circle and connect consecutive points using `o-k`).
+Give thought to the following considerations:

 1. You may wish to plot as a function of `binCenters`, the mean of the edges of each bin.
 2. Play with the number of bins, selecting a value that best captures the trade-off between spatial resolution of bins and noise of counts in individual bins.